PLCnext/CoffeeMachineDemo/README.md

 ### Installation preparation

 Please prepare your PLCnext Control as follows:

+**First steps:**
 1. Reset your PLC.
 For this, push the reset button for 3 seconds during the boot process.
 2. Download the PLCnext Engineer demo project from this repository.
 You can open it with PLCnext Engineer 2024.0.2 LTS.
     - If you're working with the Starter Kit with the article no. 1046568, please use: CoffeeMachine_oSK.pcweax
     - If you have the Starter Kit with the article no. 1188165, please open: CoffeeMachine_nSK.pcweax
 3. Write/send the demo project to the AXC F 2152.

+**For Node-RED:**
+1. Download the Node-RED app for the coffee machine demo from the PLCnext Store: https://www.plcnextstore.com/eu/app/1097 .This app already contains all the libraries required for the project.
-4. Open the Web-based Management (WBM).
+2. Now open the Web-based Management (WBM).
 For this, enter the following URL in web browser: https://192.168.1.10/wbm
-5. Install the Node-RED app, which is available here in this repo.
-This app already contains all the libraries required for the project.
-To install, go to "PLCnext Apps" > "Install app" in the WBM.
+3. Install the Node-RED app in the WBM section "PLCnext Apps" > "Install app".
-6. Start the app after installation. *Please note:* The start process takes around 15-20 minutes.
+4. Start the app after installation. *Please note:* The start process takes around 15-20 minutes.
 If you can access the WBM page again, the software is almost ready -> see next step.
-7. Restart your PLC, e.g. by switching off and switching on the power supply.
+5. Restart your PLC, e.g. by switching off and switching on the power supply.
-8. After reboot, Node-RED can be access within a web browser using the URL: http://192.168.1.10:61880
+6. After reboot, wait a few seconds.
+After a short waiting time Node-RED can be access within a web browser using the URL: http://192.168.1.10:61880
-9. Use the "flow.json" file from this repository and import it to Node-RED.
+7. Use the "flow.json" file from this repository and import it to Node-RED.
 To do this, click on the menu button at the top right and select "Import".
-After the import, the flow is available in a new worksheet.
+The flow is available in a new worksheet.
 The first, empty worksheet can be deleted (by double-clicking on the tab and then "Delete").
-10. In the OPC UA client node you will find the configuration for the communication with the server.
-Open this configuration, deactivate the "Use authentication" option, select it again and enter the password of your PLCnext Control.
+8. In the OPC UA client node you will find the configuration for the communication with the server.
+Open this server configuration, activate the "Use authentication" option and enter username and password of your PLCnext Control.
 Then save your changes.
-11. Deploy your Node-RED flow.
+9. Deploy your Node-RED flow.

+**For Python:**
-12. Now you can prepare the Python application.
-For this, install and start the Python app provided here via WBM. *Please note:* The start process takes around 20 minutes.
+1. Now you can prepare the Python application.
+For this, download the app from here: https://www.plcnextstore.com/eu/app/1096
+2. Install and start the Python app via WBM. *Please note:* The start process takes around 20 minutes.
-13. Create a WinSCP session and change to: /opt/plcnext/appshome/data/60000000001111/src.
+3. Create a WinSCP session and change to: /opt/plcnext/appshome/data/60002172000864/src.
-14. Open the Python script "MyScript.py" on your PLCnext Control and copy the Python code from the file provided here to the file on your PLC.
+4. Open the Python script "MyScript.py" on your PLCnext Control and copy the Python code from the file provided here to the file on your PLC.
-15. Go to line 16 and enter the password of your PLCnext Control, where "password" is written.
+5. Go to line 16 and enter the password of your PLCnext Control, where "password" is written.
 Then save all changes.

+**Last steps:**
-16. Reboot the PLC.
-After this, the project installation is finished and you can access the visualization in the web browser: https://192.168.1.10.
+1. Reboot the PLC.
+2. After this, the project installation is finished and you can access and use the visualization in the web browser: https://192.168.1.10.

 ## Project content